top of page

 Difficulty: Easy-Peasy

 Don't write a test from scratch when you can choose from and edit pre-existing questions.
 Questions are sorted chronologically and can be added to your test with one click.
-You can then organize and choose the format for your test and instantly turn it into a PDF.
+You can then organize and choose the format for your test and instantly turn it into a PDF or export it to Google Quiz, Canvas, or Schoology LMS.

 You can do all of this with the free version.
 You'll just need to log-in.